Department News, Spring 2018

 Daniel DeWispelare with

 In the 18th century, the British Empire pursued its commercial ambitions across the globe, greatly expanding its colonial presence and with it, the reach of the English language.
 A standard form of English was taught in the British provinces, just as it was increasingly exported to colonial outposts in North America, the Caribbean, South Asia, Oceania and West Africa.
 Under these conditions, Standard English came to obscure other forms of multilingual and dialect writing, which were made to seem inferior, provincial or foreign oddities.
-Multilingual Subjects documents how different varieties of English were sidelined as "dialects" and asserts the importance of multilingualism and dialect writing to 18 th century English-speaking cultures.
+Multilingual Subjects documents how different varieties of English were sidelined as "dialects" and asserts the importance of multilingualism and dialect writing to 18th century English-speaking cultures.
 By juxtaposing the lives and texts of rarely compared English speakers, such as slaves, indentured servants, translators, rural dialect speakers and others, Professor Daniel DeWispelare reveals the tremendous aesthetic value of these voices even in the very era when Standard English came to dominate the English-speaking world.
 Read Catherine Kushon's interview of Daniel DeWispelare on this exciting new book (University of Pennsylvania Press, 2017).

 Jennifer Green-Lewis Explains Victorian Photography, Literature, and the Invention of Modern Memory.